itrust-consulting/trespass-vm-enduser/README.md

 IPADDRESS       interactor.trespass.eu
 IPADDRESS       redmine.trespass.eu
 IPADDRESS       tkblogs.trespass.eu
-1. Log-on to the machine console (pay attention to the keyboard which is set to swiss french, you can change it as explained in **Change Keyboard mapping** section.
+1. Log-on to the machine console using trespass as user and password (pay attention to the keyboard which is set to swiss french, you can change it as explained in **Change Keyboard mapping** section.
 Switch to root with sudo su (enter same session password), edit /home/trespass/trespass-docker/fe.env file with **nano /home/trespass/trespass-docker/fe.env**, and modify following environment variables for email and recaptcha:
-RECAPTCHA_KEY=**CAN BE LEFT EMPTY, IN THIS CASE RECAPTCHA IS DISABLED ON REGISTRATION.
-ACTIVATING RECAPTCHA (i.e. PUTTING A KEY) REQUIRES TO CHANGES THE DNS NAME OF FRONT-END.
+RECAPTCHA_SECRET_KEY=**CAN BE LEFT EMPTY, IN THIS CASE RECAPTCHA IS DISABLED ON REGISTRATION.
+ACTIVATING RECAPTCHA (i.e. PUTTING A KEY) REQUIRES TO CHANGE THE DNS NAME OF FRONT-END.
 SEE XXX SECTION**
+RECAPTCHA_PUBLIC_KEY=
 SMTP_HOST=
 SMTP_PORT=
 SMTP_USERNAME=